• Skip to primary navigation

 This gazpacho soup is sweet and savoury, the melon gets a little zing from lemon juice and it's topped with crispy prosciutto, creme fraiche and pepper.
 It's so light and refreshing and better yet it takes under 10 minutes to make!

-How To Make Chilled Melon Gazpacho Soup - Step By Step
+How to make Chilled Melon Gazpacho Soup

 First, chop up the melon into medium sized chunks and remove the skin and the seeds.
 Place it in a high speed food processor or blender and blitz until smooth, thick and creamy (photos 1-3).